Breeder reactor: China

-The China Experimental Fast Reactor is a 25 MW(e) prototype for the planned China Prototype Fast Reactor.
-It started generating power in 2011.
+China's Atomic Energy Authority rates the China Experimental Fast Reactor at 65 MW thermal and 20 MW electrical.
+It first reached criticality in 2010 and supplied electricity to the grid in 2011.
 China initiated a research and development project in thorium molten-salt thermal breeder-reactor technology (liquid fluoride thorium reactor), formally announced at the Chinese Academy of Sciences annual conference in 2011.
 Its ultimate target was to investigate and develop a thorium-based molten salt nuclear system over about 20 years.

+In November 2025, the Chinese Academy of Sciences reported thorium-to-uranium fuel conversion in an experimental molten-salt reactor built by its Shanghai Institute of Applied Physics.
+The institute described a goal of demonstrating a 100-megawatt project by 2035.

 South Korea

-South Korea is developing a design for a standardized modular FBR for export, to complement the standardized pressurized water reactor and CANDU designs they have already developed and built, but has not yet committed to building a prototype.
+South Korea is developing a design for a standardized modular FBR for export, to complement the standardized pressurized water reactors and Canadian-developed CANDU reactors already built there, but has not yet committed to building a prototype.